 Supply chain execution.
-Materials deliveries from suppliers are at risk of disruption due to external events and factors such as COVID-19 and semiconductor shortages.
-Overcoming challenging supply chain issues is a key factor in our businesses being able to deliver goods and services to our customers in line with their requirements, and meet our revenue growth targets.
+Materials deliveries from suppliers are at risk of disruption due to external events and factors such as COVID-19, semiconductor shortages and conflict in Ukraine.
+Overcoming challenging supply chain issues is a key factor in our businesses being able to deliver goods and services to our customers in line with their requirements and meet our revenue growth targets.